Alexandria Eschate: Hellenistic period

-Chinese embassies were established in Dayuan, beginning with Zhang Qian opened around 130 BC.
-Soon the city and the rest of Dayuan were conquered completely by the Han after winning the War of the Heavenly Horses.
-This contributed to the opening up the Silk Road from the 1st century BC.
+Chinese embassies were established in Dayuan, beginning with Zhang Qian around 130 BC.
+Soon, the city and the rest of Dayuan were conquered completely by the Han after winning the War of the Heavenly Horses.
+This contributed to the opening up of the Silk Road from the 1st century BC.
 Dayuan means "Great Ionians" in the Chinese language, Greeks generally being known in Asia by some variant of "Ionians".
 See Names of the Greeks: Ionians, Yunani, and Yavan for more information.

+Following the conquests of the Scythians and Kushan Empire and Parthians, Greek language and culture were replaced by subsequent empires.

 Archaeological remains

 The remains of Alexander's town lie in the tell of the old citadel in Khojand.
 Although the oldest surface remains of the walls date only to the 10th century, Soviet and Tajik excavations of the site have revealed that below the modern surface are medieval, Hellenistic and Achaemenid layers.
 These layers have revealed fortifications dating to around the 4th century BC.

-Other remains include household utensils, armaments and building materials which are exhibited in the Museum of Regional Studies in Khojand.
+Other remains include household utensils, armaments, and building material,s which are exhibited in the Museum of Regional Studies in Khojand.
 The site has also revealed numerous Hellenistic coins and pottery.

 In the Tabula Peutingeriana, below the city there is a rhetorical question in Latin: "Hic Alexander responsum accepit: usque quo Alexander?"
-(Here Alexander accepted the answer: "Until where, Alexander?") — referencing both his insatiable appetite for conquest and a legend from the Alexander Romance in which "celestial creatures" admonished Alexander to not pursue further explorations, which would ultimately lead to his untimely death.
+(Here Alexander accepted the answer: "Until where, Alexander?") — referencing both his insatiable appetite for conquest and a legend from the Alexander Romance in which "celestial creatures" admonished Alexander not to pursue further explorations, which would ultimately lead to his untimely death.

 In fiction

 Alexandria Eschate is the final destination of Euxenus, son of Eutychides of the deme of Pallene, the protagonist of Alexander at the World's End by Tom Holt.

 Horses of Heaven, by Gillian Bradshaw, is set in Alexandria Eschate, c.
-140 BC, talks about the Ferghana horses and the War of the Heavenly Horses fought with Han China.
+140 BCE.